#12 Shot: #12 Shot Ammo Explained

-Good old #12 shot is pretty rare nowadays and a lot of people are a bit unsure of what it’s for.
-If you live in Arizona or the Deep South, you already know exactly what #12 shot is: Snake shot.
-This seems like a very specialized use for a line of ammo but when rattlers, copperheads and other legitimately scary snakes are infesting your property, you don’t want to get close to them, and #12 shot will take care of snakes and other potentially dangerous small animals.
+Good old #12 shot is pretty rare nowadays, and most people don't even know its purpose.
+If you live in Arizona or the Deep South, you already know exactly what #12 shot is – snake shot.
+This seems like a very specialized use for a line of ammo, but when rattlers, copperheads and other legitimately scary snakes are infesting your property, you don’t want to get close to them. #12 shot will take care of snakes and other potentially dangerous small animals.

-#12 shot typically comes in lead and the amount of pellets per shot is staggering.
+This ammo type typically comes in lead, and the amount of pellets per shot is staggering.
 It can be found in shotgun shells as well as pistol ammo.
-There are a few companies making rimfire and centerfire cartridges but the most prolific by far is the line of pest control ammo from CCI.
-The interesting thing about this ammo is that for years, if you wanted to shoot a snakeshot load in a handgun, it had to be in a revolver.
+There are a few companies making rimfire and centerfire cartridges, but the most prolific by far is the line of pest control ammo from CCI.
+The interesting thing about this ammo is that for years, if you wanted to shoot a snake shot load in a handgun, it had to be in a revolver.
 Today, CCI makes #12 shot ammo for 9mm as well as .22LR and .22 Magnum.

 Snakes and Varmints

-This is what this ammunition was made for.
-This is very good for snakes and rats but you will have to be a lot closer than if you were shooting something just a tad larger like #9 shot.
-A range of about six to ten feet seems to be the rule for this ammo and guarantees you’re going to kill even a large snake.
-Past ten feet you’re just going to hurt something, make it very mad or both!
+Exactly what this ammunition was made for, #12 shot is very good for snakes and rats – but you will have to be a lot closer than if you were shooting something larger, like #9 shot.
+A range of about six to 10 feet seems to be the rule for this ammo, and guarantees you’re going to kill even a large snake.
+Past 10 feet, you’re just going to hurt something or make it very mad!

-#12 is actually not allowed for clays and certain other types of shooting.
+#12 is not allowed for clays and other types of competitive shooting.
 This is because the spread of so many pellets takes the “game” out of it.
-They rarely cause a lot of damage to a target but they almost always hit it more than a few times.
-This is a good shot for messing around in your back yard or on your property but remember to use something like hay behind what you’re shooting at.
-These pellets can sting badly on a ricochet, go through the skin or put out an eye pretty easily.
+They rarely cause a lot of damage to a target, but they almost always hit it more than a few times.
+This is a good shot for messing around in your backyard or on your property, but remember to use something like hay behind your target – as these pellets can sting badly on a ricochet, go through the skin or put an eye out pretty easily.

-This ammo can be difficult to find as local stores normally carry a limited stock of this specialty shot size.
-Many people use online resources to get their #12 shot as well.
-While not well suited for hunting, #12 shot is very useful for pest control and is a great choice for the outdoorsman, or oudoorswoman, in need of an effective means of protection against snakes.
+This ammo can be difficult to find, as local stores normally carry a limited stock of this specialty shot size – which is why many people use online resources to get their #12 shot.
+While not well suited for hunting, #12 shot is very useful for pest control and is a great choice for the outdoorsman in need of effective protection against snakes.